 Albania, Bosnia and Herzegovina, Croatia, Faroe Islands, FYR Macedonia, Iceland, Israel, Liechtenstein, Montenegro, Norway, Serbia, Switzerland and Turkey

 Other countries may become associated during the course of FP7.
-The latest news will be posted on the CORDIS web site.
+The latest news will be posted on CORDIS and the Participant Portal web sites.

 The following may receive EU funding in an FP7 project: